Tahmoor Colliery: History

-Construction of the mine was commenced by Clutha Development in 1975 with it opened in 1980 by BP that had purchased Clutha.
-It was sold to Conzinc Riotinto Australia in 1989, Austal Coal in 1997, Centennial Coal in 2005, Xstrata in 2007 and Glencore in 2013 and SIMEC Group in 2018.
+Construction of the mine was commenced by Clutha Development in 1975, and opened in 1980 by BP Coal, which by then had had purchased Clutha.
+It was sold to Conzinc Riotinto Australia in 1989, Austal Coal in 1997, Centennial Coal in 2005, and Xstrata in 2007.
+In 2013, Xstrata merged with Glencore, and Tahmoor Colliery became known as Glencore's Tahmoor Underground.
+Tahmoor Coal Pty Ltd was acquired on 20 April 2018 by the SIMEC mining division of the GFG Alliance started trading as Tahmoor Coking Coal Operations (TCCO).